 TINA: (Serious) Ben, all I ask is that you don't start seeing anyone right away.
 Because you know how people are...Our friends will say that's why we got divorced.

 That we were hiding it.
-That the whole mutual boredom thing is bullshit, just like the stress over the death threats, or living with cops, or the ludicrous amount of attention I get.
-That your parody in a rehab center for plagiarists was fake.
 That even the discovery of Nicole and her girlfriend's brutally murdered bodies, in our own backyard, had nothing to do with our divorce.
 No, instead they'll say the reason for our unexpected news is the oldest one in the book: you found a younger woman.
-That's what the merciless blogs and Vampire's enemies will say.
-They'll turn me into a viral laughingstock, with keyboard cat playing and singing a song about middle-aged women replaced by Japanese and Chinese music students; teenagers flipping cute little signs one after the other begging old women like me to leave their daddies alone.
-You know how the internet loves a downfall, the price of mockery.
+That's what the merciless blogs and Crocodile's enemies will say.
+They'll turn me into a viral laughingstock, with keyboard cat playing and singing a song about middle-aged women replaced by Japanese music students; teenagers flipping cute little signs one after the other begging old women like me to leave their daddies alone.
 And when the viral video loses steam, they'll finish me off with the low blow; princesses dressed up and singing Disney tunes, confessing that Tina, ex-Galloway, ex-Superwoman, the post-special, post-exceptional and post-viral Scrooge, has some congenital defect, some contagious disease, something that only divorced women get.
 They'll do it, Ben.
 And I can't take it.
 I'd rather have the Kalashnikovs!

-BEN: But that's exactly what you do to everyone else with Vampire!
+BEN: But that's exactly what you do to everyone else with Crocodile!